Nature has our backs. Let’s return the favor.

 Recreation

-Barrier-free access to the beach, hiking, paddling, scenic views, snowshoeing, spring wildflowers, swimming, wildlife viewing.
+Accessible path to top of the beach, hiking, paddling, scenic views, snowshoeing, spring wildflowers, swimming, wildlife viewing.

 Help keep the beach rocky at Pilgrim Haven!